 He wouldn't tell them.
-Perhaps he didn't really know, but he wasn't going to tell them anyway.
+Perhaps he didn't really know, but he wasn't going to tell them anyway even if he did.
 It was a matter of principle, you know.

 Everybody was happy.

 Everybody was polite.

 There were pleasant diversions everywhere with freedom of movement... within limits of course.